Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 Consistent with the experience of applied researchers, our DGPs exhibit substantial heterogeneity along several dimensions. \cref{tab:dgp_summ} displays the distribution of various population parameters across our 6,000 DGPs.
 The table focuses on impulse responses with respect to directly observed monetary policy and government spending shocks, though results for recursively defined shocks are similar, as shown in \cref{app:results_recursive}.

 First of all, the DGPs feature varying degrees of persistence.
-Our primary measure of the persistence of the DGP is given by $\tr(\mathit{LRV}(\bar{w}_t))/\tr(\var(\bar{w}_t))$, where ``LRV'' denotes the long-run variance matrix.\footnote{This measure equals $(1+\rho)/(1-\rho)$ for an AR(1) process with coefficient $\rho$.} This measure varies widely across the DGPs, with more than 25\% of the DGPs being anti-persistent on average (i.e., the ratio is less than 1), and the 90th percentile nearly equal to 5.
-The largest eigenvalue of the VAR companion matrix, another measure of persistence, has a median of 0.84 and does not vary as much across DGPs.\footnote{This is because the interest rate and government spending series are quite persistent, and all DGPs include one of these two series.}
+All DGPs have unit roots by construction; nevertheless, the DGPs differ in how heavily they load on the various non-stationary and stationary linear combinations of the latent factors. \cref{tab:dgp_summ} reports the ratio of the traces of the long-run variance matrix and variance matrix applied to differenced data, $\tr(\mathit{LRV}(\Delta \bar{w}_t))/\tr(\var(\Delta \bar{w}_t))$.
+This measure varies widely across the DGPs, with median equal to 1.02 (as when all series are simple random walks), and the 90th percentile equal to 3.54 (consistent with strong positive autocorrelation of the first differences).
+We will consider an alternative set of moderately persistent, stationary DGPs in one of our main robustness checks in \cref{sec:results_robustness}.

-Second, the DGPs are heterogeneous in terms of how well they can be approximated by a low-order VAR. \cref{tab:dgp_summ} reports the ratio $\sum_{\ell=5}^{50} \|A_\ell^w\|/\sum_{\ell=1}^{50} \|A_\ell^w\|$, which measures the relative magnitude of the VAR coefficients at or after lag 5 (we use the Frobenius matrix norm).
-The 10th and 90th percentiles equal 0.10 and 0.44, respectively.
-Hence, the analysis in \cref{sec:biasvar} suggests that the bias of low-order VAR procedures will vary substantially across our various DGPs.
+Second, the DGPs are heterogeneous in terms of how well they can be approximated by a low-order VAR. \cref{tab:dgp_summ} reports the ratio $\sum_{\ell=5}^{1000} \|A_\ell^w\|/\sum_{\ell=1}^{1000} \|A_\ell^w\|$, which measures the relative magnitude of the coefficient matrices $\lbrace A_\ell^w \rbrace_{\ell}$ in the VAR($\infty$) representation for $\lbrace \bar{w}_t \rbrace$ at or after lag 5 (with $\|\cdot\|$ here denoting the Frobenius matrix norm).
+The 10th and 90th percentiles equal 0.14 and 0.37, respectively.
+Hence, the analysis in \cref{sec:biasvar} suggests that the bias of low-order VAR procedures will vary substantially across the various DGPs that we consider in our simulations.